We'll be gradually building up the web catalogue. Starting with our tool for people who get their letters back to front.

 The standard design is injection moulded from 2mm thick recycled nylon.
 It is manufactured in the UK using the waste stream from a local plastics factory.
 Using nylon creates a product that is smooth, strong, tough and easy to keep clean.
-They will be available to purchase in summer 2021.

 The design uses cartoonised representations of a bed, a dog, a pig and Queen Elizabeth II's head for the letters b, d, p and q.
 These correspond to words used in the UK primary education system to teach the target phoneme-grapheme correspondences.